WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/user-stories.md

 - As a Frontend developer, I want to know what validation is needed on the booking forms so that the correct data is passed to the Backend without errors.

-- As a Backend developer, I want to the system to create, read, update and delete the equipment's availability data so that the equipment's availibility can be managed properly.
+- As a Backend developer, I want to the system to create, read, update and delete the equipment's availability data so that the equipment's availability can be managed properly.

 - As a backend developer, I want to implement a damage reporting system so the admin can access and manage reports from students.